hyperledger/identus-mediator/Mediator-Error_Handling.md

 ### Considerations

-In the Atala PRISM Mediator, when an issue arises, we undertake the following steps:
+In the Identus Mediator, when an issue arises, we undertake the following steps:
 * Log the error.
 * Dispatch a problem report as outlined in the table above.
 * Record the problem report and error information in the database.